-CDs, DVDs, and connected external drives: Eject any CDs or DVDs you aren’t using.
-If you use an external drive, such as an Apple USB SuperDrive, disconnect it from your Mac.
+Connected external drives: If you use an external drive, such as an Apple USB SuperDrive, disconnect it from your Mac.

 Apps: Quit apps that you aren’t using.
 Even an app you aren’t using may be working in the background and consuming energy.

 In Battery or Energy Saver preferences, choose options that make it easier to save energy.
 For example, if you allow other computers to access the shared resources on your Mac—such as shared printers or Music playlists—while it’s in sleep you may be able to put your Mac to sleep more often.

 On your Mac, choose Apple menu > System Preferences, then do one of the following:

 If you’re using a Mac notebook computer: Click Battery .